 - Pass: 1-49

-You can find out your ISS score by logging into your carrier profile at https://portal.fmcsa.dot.gov/login using your U.S. Department of Transportation (DOT)-issued PIN.
-Log-in to your account and you will see the “Company Information” section in the middle of the main screen.
+You can find your ISS score by logging into your carrier profile at https://portal.fmcsa.dot.gov/login using your U.S. Department of Transportation (DOT)-issued PIN.
+Log in to your account and you will see the “Company Information” section in the middle of the main screen.
 Toward the bottom, click the blue panel labeled “Inspection Selection System (ISS) Info.”
 You’ll also see the ISS Recommendation and the Basis for Recommendation.

-For more information on ISS scores, go to the FMCSA website.
+For more information on ISS scores and CSA Scores, go to the FMCSA website.